Good for kids

 There are a large number of Housing Development Board (HDB) flats available in the area, especially in Bedok New Town.
 As a large majority of them are older flats, they tend to be 3-room or 4-room HDB flats.
 There are, however, newer and larger HDB flats also available in the neighbourhood.
 As for private housing, condominiums both new and old are abundant; Check out older condominiums such as Bedok Court and Stratford Court as well as newer developments such as Casa Merah, East Village, Waterfront Isle and Urban Vista.
 Each development has its pros and cons, but the wide selection is guaranteed to satisfy even the pickiest homebuyer.
 Landed properties are also available in Bedok, and many offer the privacy and seclusion that apartment buildings - either private or public - lack.

 Bedok is well known as a regular stop for foodies hailing from all parts of Singapore.
 High quality and affordable hawker food can easily be found at the various hawker centres scattered throughout the district.
+With so many options to choose from, 99.co has narrowed down the list of places that you should visit for the most amazing food in Bedok!
 Head to Bedok 85 to try their Hokkien Prawn Mee, Fried Oyster, BBQ Stingray and Pork Porridge, among other dishes.
 But how would you know which stall to buy from, you ask?
 Simple - follow the queues!
 (Like a true Singaporean.)

 Similarly, one simply must try the Goreng Pisang, Fried Carrot Cake and Fishball Noodles at Bedok Town Centre Market and Food Centre, and the Fishball Noodles, Char Kway Teow, and Roast Duck Rice at Bedok South Market and Food Centre.
 However, if hawker fare is not your cup of tea, perhaps these cafe recommendations might suit your tastes better: FatCat Ice Cream Bar is known for its Charcoal Waffles with Salted Egg Yolk sauce, and other decadent offerings.
 Other recommendations include To-gather Cafe and Choc.a.bloc.